 Stark’s Steak & Seafood

 Stark's Steak & Seafood at 521 Adams St anchors Santa Rosa's mid-city dining scene with a format built around prime cuts and coastal catches.
 The room draws a steady local crowd that treats it as the default setting for occasions that warrant more than a neighborhood casual.
-It sits in a peer set where the wine country address does most of the contextual work.
+It sits in a comparable set where the wine country address does most of the contextual work.

 Where the Dining Ritual Holds Its Shape